 "We defy: By existing; By determining our identity; By asserting our histories; our culture; our language; By telling our stories, our way; By being one of the oldest continuous living cultures in the world." - Tina Baum, NGA Curator of Aboriginal and Torres Strait Islander Art

 Defying Empire exhibition brings the works of 30 contemporary Aboriginal and Torres Strait Islander artists from across the country into the national spotlight at the Australian National Maritime Museum.
-Immerse yourself in this unique Virtual Ocean Talk with artists Tina Baum leading a panel discussion with four of the artists that created Defying Empire: 3rd National Indigenous Art Triennial exhibition.
+Immerse yourself in this unique Virtual Ocean Talk with artists Tina Baum and host Helen Anu leading a panel discussion with four of the artists that created Defying Empire: 3rd National Indigenous Art Triennial exhibition.

 Main image: Archie Moore, Aboriginal Anarchy, 2012.
 National Gallery of Australia, Canberra.
 Purchased 2013.